Unit: School of Engineering and Applied Science

 In-depth study of a computer science or computer engineering problem by an individual student in close consultation with departmental faculty.
 The study is often either a thorough analysis of an abstract computer science problem or the design, implementation, and analysis of a computer system (software or hardware).
 Prerequisite: Instructor permission.

 Required for Distinguished Majors completing the Bachelor of Arts degree in the College of Arts and Sciences.
 An introduction to computer science research and the writing of a Distinguished Majors thesis.
-Prerequisites: CS 2150 with a grade of C- or higher and CS BA major status.
+Prerequisites: CS 2150 or CS 2501 topic DSA2 with a grade of C- or higher, and BSCS major

 Course content varies by section and is selected to fill timely and special interests and needs of students.
 See CS 7501 for example topics.
 May be repeated for credit when topic varies.
 Prerequisite: Instructor permission.